python-pillow/Pillow/docs/installation.rst

     the Pillow license, therefore we will not be distributing binaries with libimagequant support enabled.
   * Windows support: Libimagequant requires VS2013/MSVC 18 to compile,
-    so it is unlikely to work with any Python prior to 3.5 on Windows.
+    so it is unlikely to work with Python 2.7 on Windows.

 * **libraqm** provides complex text layout support.